peter-zhang-chem/peter-zhang-chem.github.io/_posts/2024-11-27-biosim-onboarding.md

 Tips for using Arena to map coarse-grained structure to atomistic structures
 -------------

-The coarse-grained structures can be backmapped to the cooresponding atomistic structures with Arena.
+The coarse-grained structures can be backmapped to the corresponding atomistic structures with Arena.
 There are many ways you can use this program to fit your needs, here I provide some of my scripts and procedures for you to use as a guidance.

 I extracted 10,000 random-frames from my coarse-grained simulations with the script below - my goal was to eventually calculate 10,000 SAXS profiles to get the ensemble average.